Being Involved in College: How Can It Benefit Me?

 Discover New Interests

 You’ll be surprised by how much you change during your transition from high school to college, especially your interests and hobbies!
 Getting involved in clubs and activities might help you identify new interests and strengths and help you select a major and a career path.
-Consider different clubs that spark your interest, like the concrete canoe team or the Quidditch club (see How to Get Involved in College for more information about these and other clubs).
+Consider different clubs that spark your interest, like the concrete canoe team or the Quidditch club (see How to Get Involved on Campus for more information about these and other clubs).

 College is the perfect time to focus on creating important connections that could even benefit you in the “real world.”
 The friendships and connections you make at college might lead to something great: a summer internship or job, an experience that helps you decide on a major or career path, or a reference when it comes time to apply for a course, job, or graduate school.
 Just remember: it is your responsibility to look for those resources and make the connections.